 By the time Level 2 (Band 3) begins to unfold, substantial 2-dimensional integration with respect to these polarities (in the personal and impersonal aspects of understanding) will have taken place.

 Now the imaginary notion (which entails in analytic terms the square root of − 1, essentially relates to the attempt now to convey such 2-dimensional appreciation through conscious symbols of a linear (1-dimensional) nature.

 If we initially identify the positive vertical pole with transcendence, then + i relates to the means by which generalised conscious symbols mediate a universal spiritual meaning.

 The negative pole in this context − i then relates to the negation of undue attachment to such symbols.

-The negative pole − i now relates to the negation of undue attachment to such symbols.
+The negative pole − I now therefore relates to the negation of undue attachment to such symbols.

 However it is important to grasp that the process of negation is quite distinct in both cases.

 In the former case this is achieved through a refined form of cognitive control; in the latter it is achieved through a corresponding refined form of affective response!

 Thus equal emphasis must be placed on both reason and emotion in this regard.